anima-libera/qwy2/README.md

 Well I dunno, bug fixes are welcome, but this project is kinda my dream project.
 I want to be able to show this repo as an achievment, and I have some strong visions about what this should become.

-Feel free to clone/fork it and we can talk about cool ideas, that is for sure!
+Feel free to clone/fork it and do your stuff, and we can talk about cool ideas, that is for sure!

 ### License?

 [Apache License 2.0](LICENSE)

 Pretty permissive.
 It is like the MIT license, but different.
-Harder to read, but there are plenty of explanations of what it says.
-Basically (if I understood correctly): you can do what you want with this project, the modifications are to be summed up somewhere with a copy of the license, don't sue me, can be sold, etc.
+Harder to read, but there are [plenty of](https://www.whitesourcesoftware.com/resources/blog/top-10-apache-license-questions-answered/) [explanations](https://fossa.com/blog/open-source-licenses-101-apache-license-2-0/) [of what it says](https://en.wikipedia.org/wiki/Apache_License).
+Basically (if I understand correctly): you can do what you want with this project, the modifications are to be summed up somewhere with a copy of the license, don't sue me, can be sold, etc.

 Unless stated otherwise, all the code and assets in this repo are original work to which this license applies.

-Note: I won't launch any legal attacks toward people who don't try to do anything obviously unreasonable and mean.
+### If this is Qwy2, it means there was a Qwy1 before, right?

+Yep, [here](https://github.com/anima-libera/qwy), but it is quite dusty by now.
+It died due to not enough time and me being not powerful enough at the time (I mean, look at the code, ugh..).

+Basically Qwy1 does not exist, and the story starts at Qwy2.
+Like Python.